top of page

 NCNW reaches nearly 4 million women through 39 national affiliate organizations and more than 240 sections through activities such as:

-•Sponsoring events, such as the Black Family Reunion Celebration, to build on strengths and traditional values.
+• Sponsoring events, such as the Black Family Reunion Celebration, to build on strengths and

 Centrally organized to fill the gaps in our communities, NCNW calls on a core of volunteers in 34 states to address local needs.
 NCNW brings to these initiatives the added support of a network of thousands of women whose collective efforts enhance community service and actions.
 We have truly united to enhance our power for the benefit of African and African American women and their families.